-(2) UsedWaste Oil
+(2) Used Oil

-- (a) Effective July 1, 1997, the burning of usedwaste oil in small fuel burning equipment described as "pot burners" or "vaporizing" burners shall be prohibited, as shall the purchase, retail sale, or exchange in trade of these burners. - (b) No person shall cause or permit the use, purchase, sale or exchange in trade for use as a fuel in fuel burning equipment in Vermont of any usedwaste oil unless: - (i) The fuel burning equipment in which such fuel will be burned has a maximum operating heat input of 500,000 British Thermal Units (BTU) per hour or greater; and - (ii) The usedwaste oil has properties and constituents and properties within the allowable limits set forth in Table A of this section prior to blending except as provided in subsection (e) below.
-The Air Pollution Control Officer may prohibit the combustion of used oils containing constituents or properties not listed in Table A of this section if he/she determines that combustion of such used oil may present an unreasonable risk to public health or welfare; and - (ii $\stackrel{\bot}{=}$ ) The seller or user performs all sampling and analysis required under this section; and
+- (a) Effective July 1, 1997, the burning of used oil in small fuel burning equipment described as "pot burners" or "vaporizing" burners shall be prohibited, as shall the retail sale of these burners. - (b) No person shall cause or permit the use, purchase, sale or exchange in trade for use as a fuel in fuel burning equipment in Vermont of any used oil unless: - (i) The used oil has constituents and properties within the allowable limits set forth in Table A of this section prior to blending except as provided in subsection (e) below.
+The Air Pollution Control Officer may prohibit the combustion of used oils containing constituents or properties not listed in Table A of this section if he/she determines that combustion of such used oil may present an unreasonable risk to public health or welfare;